Kick off the new tax year with 50% off our Ltd company accountancy packages!

 Indeed they do – and they’ll monitor DLAs which are regularly overdrawn through the company’s annual tax returns.
 Be aware that they may decide that the money is not a loan but a salary, and subsequently charge Income Tax and National Insurance on the sum.
 We suggest that you monitor your director’s withdrawals to ensure you don’t exceed the £10,000 threshold.

-Our advice comes from our team of accredited accountants but it’s always best to get specialist help from your accountant when dealing with things like director’s loans, so you know you’re always on top of the law and not liable for hefty fines.
+Our advice comes from our team of expert accountants but it’s always best to get specialist help from your accountant when dealing with things like director’s loans, so you know you’re always on top of the law and not liable for hefty fines.
 With Crunch, you’ll get access to our team whenever you need it.